m1entus/MZFormSheetController/README.md

 ### `MZFormSheetController` was rewritten and replaced by [`MZFormSheetPresentationController`](https://github.com/m1entus/MZFormSheetPresentationController) which base on new iOS 8 modal presentation API.
 You can still use MZFormSheetController if you want to support iOS5 >, but if you have deployment target set to iOS8 `i recommed you to use  MZFormSheetPresentationController`, i am going to drop support for this project as soon as iOS9 become live.
 MZFormSheetPresentationController don't use any tricky hacks to present form sheet as a UIWindow, it use native modalPresentationStyle UIModalPresentationOverFullScreen, and use native `UIVisualEffect` view to make blur.

+## MZFormSheetPresentationController contain example project for Swift and Objective-C.

 MZFormSheetController
 ===========